Space Utilisation Audits

 Space Management Guidelines

-UniSA has developed Space Management Guidelines to assist in the effective management of space at the University.
+UniSA has developed Space Management Guidelines (currently under review) to assist in the effective management of space at the University.
 The Guidelines set out principles, roles and responsibilities for space management, as well as operating and space allocation guidelines.

 The operating guidelines assist UniSA in the day-to-day allocation of space and the establishment of annual utilisation targets for both teaching and non-teaching space.